princessmiku/MariaDB-SQLBuilder/wiki/builder/select.md

 - [all of conditions builder](https://github.com/princessmiku/MariaDB-SQLBuilder/wiki/Builder---Conditions)
 - [all of base join extention](https://github.com/princessmiku/MariaDB-SQLBuilder/wiki/Builder---Base-Join-Extention)

-- `joinSelect(joinTable: str, column: str)` - Works like in step ["first"](https://github.com/princessmiku/MariaDB-SQLBuilder/wiki/Builder---Select#first), it is only added to the existing column, but you have to specify the table of the join from which you want to select the column.
+- `join_select(join_table: str, column: str)` - Works like in step ["first"](https://github.com/princessmiku/MariaDB-SQLBuilder/wiki/Builder---Select#first), it is only added to the existing column, but you have to specify the table of the join from which you want to select the column.
-- `columnSelect(column: str):` - Works like in step ["first"](https://github.com/princessmiku/MariaDB-SQLBuilder/wiki/Builder---Select#first), it is only added to the existing column
+- `column_select(column: str):` - Works like in step ["first"](https://github.com/princessmiku/MariaDB-SQLBuilder/wiki/Builder---Select#first), it is only added to the existing column

 # Endpoints